bjarte/BjartesWindowsTerminalSetup/README.md

 # My setup for Windows Terminal

-I have a setup for Windows Terminal that looks like the image below, with multiple tabs and panes with predefined startup directories.
-The settings are also synched across multiple computers.
+I have a setup for Windows Terminal that looks like the image below.
+What is different from a standard setup, is the following:
+- Multiple tabs and panes with predefined startup directories
+- Settings are synchronized across multiple computers
+- Git integration shows current branch
+- Cascadia font, which is made specifically for developers

 ![alt text](https://raw.githubusercontent.com/bjarte/BjartesWindowsTerminalSetup/master/example-of-end-result.png "Example of Windows Terminal with three tabs and two tabs")